vinc/moros/doc/syscalls.md

 fn close(handle: usize)
 ```

+Close a file handle.

 ## INFO (0x07)

 ```rust
 fn info(path: &str, info: &mut FileInfo) -> isize
 ```

+Get informations on a file.

 This syscall will set the following attributes of the given structure: